-If you do not have difficulty swallowing and have a low risk of stomach cancer, your doctor may recommend an upper GI test.
-For this procedure, your doctor will have you drink a thick liquid called barium, and then take an X-ray of your stomach, esophagus, and small intestine.
+If you don’t have difficulty swallowing and have a low risk of stomach cancer, your doctor may recommend an upper GI test instead.
+For this procedure, you’ll drink a thick liquid called barium, and then a technician will take an X-ray of your stomach, esophagus, and small intestine.
 The liquid will make it possible for your doctor to view and treat the ulcer.

 Because H. pylori is a cause of peptic ulcers, your doctor will also run a test to check for this infection in your stomach.

 Treatment will depend on the underlying cause of your ulcer.
 If tests show that you have an H. pylori infection, your doctor will prescribe a combination of medication, which you will have to take for up to two weeks.
 The medications include antibiotics to help kill infections, and proton pump inhibitors (PPIs) to help reduce stomach acid.

 You may experience minor side effects like diarrhea or upset stomach from antibiotic regimens.
-If these side effects cause significant discomfort or do not get better over time, talk to your doctor.
+If these side effects cause significant discomfort or don’t get better over time, talk to your doctor.

-If your doctor determines that you do not have an H. pylori infection, he or she may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.
+If your doctor determines that you don’t have an H. pylori infection, they may recommend a prescription or over-the-counter PPI (such as Prilosec or Prevacid) for up to eight weeks to reduce stomach acid and help your ulcer heal.

 Acid blockers (like Zantac or Pepcid) can also reduce stomach acid and ulcer pain.
-These medications are available as a prescription and over the counter (OTC) and, like most OTC drugs, come in lower doses than the prescription drug.
+These medications are available as a prescription and also over the counter in lower doses.

 Untreated ulcers can become worse over time and lead to other, more serious health complications, such as:

-- perforation - A hole develops in the lining of the stomach or small intestine and causes an infection.
-Signs of a perforated ulcer include sudden, severe abdominal pain.
+- Perforation: A hole develops in the lining of the stomach or small intestine and causes an infection.
+A sign of a perforated ulcer is sudden, severe abdominal pain.

-- internal bleeding - Bleeding ulcers can result in significant blood loss and lead to hospitalization.
+- Internal bleeding: Bleeding ulcers can result in significant blood loss and thus require hospitalization.
 Signs of a bleeding ulcer include lightheadedness, dizziness, and black stools.

-- scar tissue - thick tissue that develops after an injury.
+- Scar tissue: This is thick tissue that develops after an injury.
 This tissue makes it difficult for food to pass through your digestive tract.
 Signs of scar tissue include vomiting and weight loss.